 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly get it removed from your credit report.
-It’s also quite possible that you may never hear from or have to deal with Security Credit Services again.
+They help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+It’s also possible that you never hear from or have to deal with Security Credit Services again.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.

 It is also illegal for Security Credit Services to make any claims they cannot or will not follow through on.
 This includes threatening to sue you or foreclose on your home.

 Is Security Credit Services hurting my credit score?

 Any derogatory item on your credit report, including a collections account, may harm your credit score.

 Debt collectors often buy and sell debt from one another.
 This can lead to multiple collections on your credit report for the same account.

 To get an account removed, you must file a separate dispute with each credit bureau; Equifax, Experian, and TransUnion, or it can negatively impact your credit score.

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If a debt collector is harassing you, you may want to consider filing a complaint.